Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed issue which caused flying units to prefer moving over roads and railroads, despite receiving no benefit from them.

+* User Interface
+- Pressing CTRL+L now returns the player to the previous map layer they were in.

 -----------------------------------------------------------------------
 - 3.4.1
 -----------------------------------------------------------------------